Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

-\emph{In this section, we abstract Kida's proof of measure equivalence rigidity of mapping class groups, and give a general framework to prove measure equivalence rigidity of a countable group $G$.
-This framework requires having a $G$-action on a graph -- analogous to the curve graph -- with essentially no more symmetries than those coming from the $G$-action, and with some algebraic control on vertex and edge stabilizers.
+\emph{In this section, we abstract Kida's arguments from his proof of measure equivalence rigidity of mapping class groups, and give a general framework to prove a rigidity statement regarding self-couplings of a countable group $G$ -- which leads to strong measure equivalence rigidity results through Theorem~\ref{theo:bfs}.
+This framework requires having a $G$-action on a graph -- analogous to the curve graph -- with some algebraic control on vertex and edge stabilizers.
 It also involves a dynamical setting with a $G$-action on a compact space -- analogous to Thurston's compactification of the Teichmüller space -- and a $G$-action on a space that plays the role of the boundary of the curve graph.
 This setting will be checked to hold in the realm of $2$-dimensional Artin groups of hyperbolic type in later sections.}